Get insider access

 Imaging describes the accurate reproduction of location, stereo balance, and transparency of instruments, as intended by the audio source.

 Results: Dynamic drivers typically reproduce a better stereo image.
 Planar magnetic drivers are more difficult to manufacture and harder to match.
-This causes slight errors in the phase response and also small shifts in the stereo image, which somewhat changes the audio reproduction, although the effect is not very noticeable.
+This causes slight errors in the phase response and also small shifts in the stereo image, which somewhat changes the audio reproduction, although the effect isn't very noticeable.

-Planar Magnetic headphones also have more variance from unit to unit because of the complex driver design.
-This means your headphones will differ slightly in their audio reproduction compared to another headphone of the same model.
+Planar magnetic headphones also have more variance from unit to unit because of the complex driver design.
+This means your headphones will differ slightly in their audio reproduction compared to another pair of headphones of the same model.

 Winner: Dynamic